Information about Valganciclovir

 Valganciclovir is an antiviral medication.
 It prevents the multiplication of the virus in human cells.
 Thus stops the virus from producing new viruses.

 Common side effects of valganciclovir

-Decreased white blood cell count (neutrophils), Diarrhoea, Anemia, Breathlessness
+Decreased white blood cell count (neutrophils), Diarrhoea, Anemia (low number of red blood cells), Breathlessness

 Available Medicine for Valganciclovir

 - ₹963Panacea Biotec Ltd1 variant(s)

 - ₹849RPG Life Sciences Ltd1 variant(s)

 - Always take the complete course of treatment, as advised by your doctor even if you feel better.

 - Drink plenty of water while on treatment with Valganciclovir.
 This helps to prevent kidney stone and kidney damage.